Lynsi Snyder: Career

-Snyder is known for her servant leadership and commitment to maintaining her family’s legacy of delivering “Quality and Service.”
-Under her leadership, In-N-Out has grown to include more than 380 stores and expanded into Oregon and Colorado, allowing the company to serve customers in seven states.
-She has also continued the tradition started by her uncle Rich of including Bible verses on In-N-Out packaging, adding Proverbs 24:16 to the French fry containers, Luke 6:35 to the coffee cups and Isaiah 9:6 to the holiday cups.
+Snyder is a proponent of the servant leadership style, and has repeatedly pledged to maintain her family's legacy by refusing to ever sell or franchise In-N-Out.
+During her presidency, the number of In-N-Out locations has nearly doubled, from fewer than 250 stores to 400 as of December 2023, and the company now operates in eight states.
+She has also continued the tradition started by her uncle Rich of citing Bible verses on In-N-Out packaging, adding Proverbs 24:16 to the French fry containers, Luke 6:35 to the coffee cups and Isaiah 9:6 to the holiday cups.

-In 2021, the Orange County Business Journal featured Lynsi in the OC50, the annual listing of the 50 most influential executives in Orange County, and she was named the Los Angeles Business Journal 2021 Women’s Business Leadership Award’s CEO of the Year.
-Additionally, Snyder is regularly rated as a top female CEO with a 96% approval rating on Glassdoor.com.
+In 2021, the Orange County Business Journal featured Snyder in the OC50, the annual listing of the 50 most influential executives in Orange County, and she was named the Los Angeles Business Journal 2021 Women’s Business Leadership Award’s CEO of the Year.

+Since she began leading In-N-Out, Snyder has been consistently popular with the company's employees.
+In 2021, her 96% approval rating on Glassdoor made her the highest-rated female CEO in the United States.